Millie-10/Commonwealth-Games-2022/README.md

 <https://results.gc2018.com/en/all-sports/medal-standings.htm>.

 Microsoft Excel and PowerBi were chosen for data cleaning and analysis.
-I downloaded all the files I needed and saved the files in excel.
+All files needed were downloaded and saved in a folder in Excel.

 ## Process
 I assessed the dataframes looking out for duplicates, missing data, incorrect data types.
-I renamed the columns to be understandable for instance medal to medal type, abbreviations were changed for example S to silver, G to gold, B to bronze using the find and replace.
+The columns were renamed to be understandable for instance medal to medal type, abbreviations were changed for example S to silver, G to gold, B to bronze using the find and replace.
-I used the countifs function to get the number of Gold, Silver and Bronze medals won by each athlete.
-I used advanced filter in data tools to filter unique names to get unique athlete names from the medalists' dataframe.
-I used flash fill to split first name and last names of the athletes.
-Here is one of the quality issues I encountered.
+The countifs function was used to get the number of Gold, Silver and Bronze medals won by each athlete.
+Advanced filter in data tools was used to filter the medalist's dataframe to get unique athlete names.
+Flash fill was used to split first name and last names of the athletes.
+Here is one of the quality issues encountered.

 ![quality](quality_eg.png)

-Here I renamed the worksheet then inserted a new column and wrote how I wanted the names to appear in the first cell then used Ctrl + E or flash fill to fill down.
+Here the worksheet was renamed then a new column was inserted.
+I wrote how I wanted the names to appear in the first cell then used Ctrl + E or flash fill to fill down.

 ## Analysis
- I imported the dataset into Microsoft PowerBi and clicked on transform.
-I removed the extra columns that were created and renamed the column names appropriately.
+The dataset was imported into Microsoft PowerBi and the extra columns that were created were removed.
+Column names were renamed appropriately.
-In PowerBi, I created new columns and new measures using DAX.I created 2018 Ranking, 2022 Ranking, Change in Total Medal and Change in Ranking.
+In PowerBi, new columns and new measures were created using DAX (2018 Ranking, 2022 Ranking, Change in Total Medal and Change in Ranking).
-I created an arrow in Ms Powerpoint and saved it as a picture.
-I downloaded Image Pro by CloudScope in more visuals in PowerBi.
-I changed the arrow image to base64 and then visualized it with Image Pro.
+An arrow was created in Ms Powerpoint and saved as a picture.
+This was changed to base64.
+I downloaded Image Pro by CloudScope in more visuals in PowerBi to visualize the arrows.

 #### How the Countries Performed